Peter Jones explains why an academic essay cannot be built on your thoughts and convictions.

 Way Too General

 As has been already mentioned, some topics have no scientific basis for forming an author's argument.
-Nonetheless, there is also this unique type of "academic" subjects that bring no novelty to the world of academic wonders.
-Those are the topics that can be classified as the too general ones.
-For example, the realm of history is enormous, and there is a lot of exciting topics to write about.
+Nonetheless, there is also this unique type of "academic" subject that brings no novelty to the world of academic wonders.
+Those are the topics that can be classified as the two general ones.
+For example, the realm of history is enormous, and there are a lot of exciting topics to write about.
 Still, somehow people manage to come up with issues like "What is History" or "Why History is Important".
 There is no thesis to be formed when dwelling on such topics; therefore, there is no argument to defend.
 Hence, such a subject cannot be considered an academic one as writing about it means nothing else but answering a rhetorical question.

 What is more, no conflict of interests must be present as otherwise, the author would start telling the readers what he or she thinks about the topic and not what the scientific world says about it.
 Also, double-check before beginning to write whether the subject of your choice complies with the policy of social responsibility.
 Finally, your topic must be narrow and precise.
 Nonetheless, if you feel that it is hard for you to choose an excellent academic topic to write about read this article if you want to find more topics like the above.

 If you quote information from this page in your work, then the reference for this page is:

 About the Author

 Peter Jones is a freelance writer.